 In fixed income markets, starting yields are near or above long-term total returns, presenting attractive opportunities for credit investors.
 However, inflation remains a key risk, particularly given the stickiness of US inflation and the possibility of renewed inflationary pressures stemming from tariffs, supply chain disruptions, or other unforeseen events.
-MFS maintains a long-term nominal total return expectation of 4.6% for global bonds, consistent with January's outlook.
+MFS maintains a long-term nominal total return expectation of 3.3% for global bonds, down from 3.6% in January.